Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 There is a non-Hazelcast dependent optimization for the object serialization process.
 This means that work done to code will remain portable to other cache implementations.
-Implementing the `Externalizable` interface will allow java to use overridden methods in each pojo to serialize and deserialize objects.
+Implementing the `Externalizable` interface will allow java to use overridden methods in each POJO to serialize and deserialize objects.
 Preventing the need for classes to be created from reflection, but adds the need for extra work.

-Here are the new Externalizable pojos:
+Here are the new Externalizable POJOs:

 {% highlight java %}
 package io.acari.pojo;